 IPoA Interface The IPoA interface you are configuring.
+The type of Firewall protections that are in effect on the interface.
+A public interface connects to the Internet (PPP interfaces are typically public).
+Packets received on a public interface are subject to the most restrictive set of firewall protections defined in the software.
+Interface Sec Type A private interface connects to your LAN, such as the Ethernet interface.
+Packets received on a private interface are subject to a less restrictive set of protections, because they originate within the network.
+The term DMZ (de-militarized zone), in Internet networking terms, refers to computers that are available for both public and in-network accesses (such as a company's public Web server).
 RFC 1577 Specifies whether the IPoA protocol to be used complies with the IEFT specification named "RFC 1577 - Classical IP and ARP over ATM" (contact your ISP if unsure).
+Lower Interface The name of the lower-level interfaces on which IPoA interface will operate.
+The low-level interface names are pre-configured in the software and identify the type of traffic that can be supported, such as data or voice.
+Internet data services typically use an AAL5-type interface.
+If you are adding a new VCC Interface, choose the AAL5 set you want to define from the pull-down menu (Add menu only).
 Peer IP Address The IP address of the remote computer you will be connecting to via the WAN interface.
 Conf.
 IP Address The IP address you want to assign to the interface.
 Netmask The netmask you want to assign to the interface.
 Gateway IP Address The external IP address that the Modem communicates with via the IPoA interface to gain access to the Internet.
 This is typically an ISP server.